This website is best viewed using Chrome, Firefox, or Microsoft Edge

 Burial and plot allowance for a non-service-connected death

 If the death occurred while the VA properly hospitalized the veteran, or under VA contracted nursing home care, some or all of the costs for transporting the veteran’s remains may be reimbursed.
-The VA does not pay burial benefits if the veteran died during active military service, was a member of congress who died while holding office, or was a federal prisoner.
+The VA does not pay burial benefits if the veteran died during active military service, was a member of Congress who died while holding office or was a federal prisoner.

 Applying for a pre-need burial determination

-For eligibility requirements or more information on this service, visit www.va.gov/burials-memorials/pre-need-eligibility/ or call 877-222-8387.
+For eligibility requirements or more information on this service, visit va.gov/burials-memorials/pre-need-eligibility/ or call 800-535-1117.
+DAV benefits advocates can also provide assistance with a pre-need determination form at no cost.

 How to schedule a national cemetery burial

-The VA provides veterans and dependents a variety of gravesite options for burial.
+The VA provides veterans and their dependents with a variety of gravesite options for burial.
 However, choices are limited depending on the specific cemetery.
 Options may include full casket burial, columbarium interment (placement in an above-ground structure for cremated remains) or in-ground interment for cremated remains.

 While gravesites in national cemeteries cannot currently be reserved, the VA will honor reservations made under previous programs.